SPKB24/Simple-Recipe/README.md

 Will it be interactive?
 Can you show it working?
 This project involves a live demo, so interactivity is good.

 ### Evaluation of Results
-- If we are able to successfully give the user back a recipe from their input, then we will be successfull.
+If we can provide these functions for the user, then we will be successful:
+- Allow the user to input food items
+- Provide the user with a unique recipe each time
+- Easy to understand UI

 ## Architecture Diagram
 Upload the architecture diagram you made for your slide presentation to your repository, and include it in-line here.